Eldanyga/A-Simple-Python-Keylogger/README.md

 #REQUIREMENTS
--Have installed the pyntput library
+-Have installed the pynput library